wp-plugins/rich-contact-widget/readme.txt

 The telephone & email are linked so that visitors can click on it and make a call (through mobile or skype) or send a mail from their computer or their mobile devices.

-You can also display a static image map of your location, linking to the address' Google Maps page.
+You can also display a static image map of your location, linking to the address' Google Maps page, and display a download link for a vCard.

 More informations on microdatas microformats can be found here : http://schema.org & http://microformats.org/